awsdocs/amazon-connect-admin-guide/doc_source/tagging.md

 A *tag key* typically represents a larger category, while a tag value represents a subset of that category\.
 For example you could have *tag key=Color *and *tag value=Blue*, which would produce the key:value pair `Color:Blue`\.
 Note that you can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 Omitting the tag value is the same as using an empty string\.

-**Tip**
-AWS Billing and Cost Management can use tags to separate your bills into dynamic categories\.
-For example, if you add tags to represent different departments within your company, such as `Department:Sales` or `Department:Legal`, AWS can provide you with your cost distribution per department\.

 Tag keys can be up to 128 characters in length and tag values can be up to 256 characters in length; both are case sensitive\.
 For more information, see: